BrewBlox/brewblox-documentation/docs/user/all_blocks.md

 Of course, if the minimum output is 0%, boil mode also does nothing.

 ## Logic Actuator
-The logic actuator allows to toggle a digital actuator based on a combination of comparisons.
+The Logic Actuator allows to toggle a Digital Actuator based on a combination of comparisons.
 Examples of comparisons are: `beer temperature >= 20`, `frige setpoint <= 10`, `heater == ON`.

 For controlling temperature, the PID block is almost always a better choice.
-The logic actuator is for additional behavior while the PID controls the temperature.
+The Logic Actuator is for additional behavior while the PID controls the temperature.

 Some examples of when the Logic Actuator can be used:
 - Multiple fermenters sharing a glycol pump.
 Each individual fermenter controls a valve connecting its own coil from a shared loop, and the pump should be active if one or more valves are open.